 We grew a series of InAs/AlAsxSb1-x superlattice (SL) structures designed to observe MEG/ CM effects in InAs quantum wells.
 The key features are a SL bandgap tuned to Eg~0.8 eV by quantum confinement and large-gap AlAsxSb1-x barriers that provide a well height greater than 3Eg, to encourage high energy carrier excitation and subsequent biexciton formation in the well.
 AlAsxSb1-x barriers have an indirect gap of ~1.6eV and a direct gap of 2.5eV.
 The thin barrier layers can inhibit indirect transitions (~1.6eV) and thereby promote direct transitions (2.5eV) in the barrier.
 The small InAs/AlAsxSb1-x valence-band offset should facilitate hole transport.
 Figure 5.5 shows a simplified model of band alignment and energy states for a series of 2.4nm InAs QWs with 2nm and 10nm barrier thicknesses.
 There are three confined electron subband groups for this configuration (figure 5.5a and 5.5b).
 Wells with thin barriers (2nm) are strongly coupled due to large overlap of wavefunctions of individual wells.
 Wells with thicker barriers (10nm) have less direct interaction between them.
 However, some degree of coupling exists as the wavefunctions still overlap in the barrier.
 The lowest transition energy for these QWs is closer to 0.9eV.
 As the number of wells is increased, the strength of coupling between the wells introduces a quasi-degree of freedom in the z-direction, which results in continuity in Ez similar to bulk.
 This can be visualized as a miniband formation at the quantized state.
 Then the effective bandgap (separation between the electron and hole minibands) is lowered due to miniband formation(figure 5.5c and 5.5d)55.
 Therefore, the lowest transition energy can be controlled by the strength of coupling between the wells, and hence by miniband formation.
 The model predicts the effective bandgap of the SL system to be closer to 0.7eV (figure 5.5c and d).
 Experimentally observed values of the effective bandgap will depend on the barrier composition, layer thicknesses and strain of layers.
 For carrier multiplication, the energy of a hot electron must be sufficiently high to produce an electron-hole pair when it relaxes to the ground-state subband (Ehot -Eedge>Egap).
 Values predicted by the model suggest that relaxation from hot electrons in the third subband of the QWs can excite additional carriers across the QW bandgap.

 The calculation of energy band profile, photoluminescence (PL) experiments, PL data analysis and I-V characterization of the InAs SLs were performed by Dr. I. Sellers’s Photovoltaics Materials & Device Group at the Department of Physics and Astronomy, University of Oklahoma.
-XRD characterization of some chosen structures (figure 5.11 and figure 5.18) was performed by G. Strasser and T. Zederbauer, at the Institute of Solid State Electronics, Vienna University of Technology, Austria.
+XRD characterization of some chosen structures (figure 5.11) was performed by T. Zederbauer and G. Strasser, at the Institute of Solid State Electronics, Vienna University of Technology, Austria.